 - Preheat the oven to 170C/340F.

-- Place the orange halves in the food processor and blend well for a couple of minutes until most of the peel isn’t visible - it’s ok if there are still some visible pieces.
+- Place the orange slices in the food processor and blend well for a couple of minutes until most of the peel isn’t visible - it’s ok if there are still some visible pieces.
 Remove and discard any large segment walls you can see and do a final check to remove and discard seeds.

-- Smooth/even the top and spray lightly with oil.
+- Pour the batter in to the pan and then smooth/even the top and spray lightly with oil.

 Create the glaze and decorations